cbtacket/BallardMurderCondolences/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About Ed Ballard" %}
+{% include feature/nav-menu.html sections="About the Collection;About Ed Ballard;Ballard's Murder" %}

 ## About the Collection

 This is a collection of digitized telegrams sent to Dolly Finfrock Ballard the week of November 6, 1936.
 The telegrams were all sent in response to the murder of her husband: **Charles Edward "Ed" Ballard.**

+The items in the collection are located in the French Lick West Baden Museum, in French Lick, Indiana.

+This collection was built using CollectionBuilder-GH

 ## About Ed Ballard